 Unfortunately not.
-Although being a host family does provide a valuable extra income and usually all being well that is regular and as we plan it with you, the stays are not guaranteed and students do cancel from time to time .
+Although being a host family does provide a (usually regular) valuable extra income, the stays are not guaranteed because students do cancel from time to time.
 For this reason we do not recommend that you look at hosting for Bright World if you are going to rely on the income.

-When our local co-ordinator visits you, they will take you through the Host Family Handbook and explain what is required of a host family and answer any questions you may have.
-Also, our office is open Monday to Friday from 9am until 5:30pm, and we are here to help with any questions you may have or to offer any advice if there is anything you’re not sure of.
+When our local co-ordinator visits you, they will take you through the Host Family Manual, explain what is required of a host family and answer any questions you may have.
+Also, our head office is open Monday to Friday from 9am until 5:30pm.
+We are here to help with any questions you may have or to offer any advice if there is anything you’re not sure of.
 We do have a number for out of office hours, ie: evenings and weekends, which is for emergencies only.

 No - Bright World will remain the child’s guardian even while they are staying with you.

-You will not be expected to be out of pocket for hosting students, although if you want to organise trips and are concerned that you might not receive the money back, please call the Bright World office and we will confirm with the parents that they are happy to cover the costs.
+You will not be expected to be out of pocket for hosting students, although if you want to organise trips and are concerned that you might not receive the money back, please call the Bright World office before the trip.
+We will confirm with the parents that they are happy to cover the costs.

 Our students are in charge of their own finances, and it is their responsibility to ensure that they have enough money to last them their holiday.
-In an emergency, such as the student has lost their money/card, if the student does ask you to loan them some money, please contact the Bright World office first, so that we can confirm with the parents that they agree to repay this amount.
+In an emergency, such as the student has lost their money/card and asks you to loan them some money, please contact the Bright World office first.
+We can confirm with the parents that they agree to repay this amount.

 You will usually receive payment on the Monday after the start of the event either by cheque or by online transfer.
 There may be occasions where there is a delay, and we will advise you of this wherever possible.

-Providing that you are on the Disclosure and Barring Service (DBS) update service, and you give Bright World permission to view your details online, you will not need another DBS check.
+Providing that you are on the Disclosure and Barring Service (DBS) Update Service, and you give Bright World permission to view your details online, we will not need to complete another DBS check.